Hicks48/readable/README.md

 * Post form can be used to create a new post or edit existing one.
 It is accesible from the create new post and edit buttons.

+* User can now up vote and down vote both posts and comments.

 ## Running the project

 To run the project you need to install all the dependencies for the API server and the client-readable projects.
 Open two terminal windows.
 With one of them navigate to `api-server` folder and run commands: